-The price is the only thing that puts the Paperwhite at a disadvantage.
+The price is the only thing that really puts Paperwhite on the back foot.

-Compared to the Basic Kindle, we feel that the Paperwhite is a bit overpriced for adding what is essentially a better reading light and slightly better resolution display along with the ability to withstand a splash in the bath.
+Compared to Basic Kindle, we feel Paperwhite is perhaps slightly overpriced for adding what is essentially a better reading light and slightly better resolution display along with the ability to withstand a splash in the bath.